fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8e.md

 })
 ```

-Then we could do a "join query", or populate the *friendOf* fields of persons when we fetch the *Person* objects:
+Then we could do a "join query", or populate the <code>friendOf</code> fields of persons when we fetch the <code>Person</code> objects:

 ```js
 Query: {